TheWiseCoder/Dynworks/dynarray_tutorial/README.md

 or simply
 `dynarray_destroy(artists),`
 `dynarray_create(artists, [100,7]),`
-since `dynarray_destroy/1` will not fail or complain when there is nothing to destroy.
+since `dynarray_destroy/1` will neither fail nor complain when there is nothing to destroy.

 The parameter *[100,7]* specifies a 2-dimension *dynarray* with a maximum of 100 rows and 7 columns.
 Although the *artists.csv* file contains only 50 rows, it is a good practice to specify a greater number of rows, if expansion is foreseen.
 This incurs no storage or performance costs, as *dynarrays* take storage dynamically as needed, and sizes impact performance only when storage is actually allocated up to near or beyond the running platform's limits (for a discussion of performance *vis-à-vis* resources used, see the accompanying *dynvector-tutorial* in this package).